ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 1. For the purposes of evaluating access, the URL MUST be treated as a simple unique persistent string identifier.

-2. The URL is a canonical identifier and as such it is important that Claim Clearinghouses MUST match this identifier consistently using a case-sensitive full string comparison.
+2. The URL is a canonical identifier and as such it is important that Passport Clearinghouses MUST match this identifier consistently using a case-sensitive full string comparison.